niksy/statua-dialog/README.md

 -   Best accessibility practices baked in
 -   Tab and focus lock on tabbable elements inside dialog
+-   Handles usual UX considerations such as closing on Escape key and clicking on dialog backdrop
 -   Flexible styling

 **[Try it now!](https://codesandbox.io/s/basic-example-k7zml)**